Seemaaswal7/Project-3/README.md

 # Project-3
  "House Price Prediction : A multi-step process is used to estimate the range of house prices based on your selection using streamlit app"

-a) We will combine NYC data files( Brooklyn, Bronx, Manhattan and Queens) run the models xgboost, random forest, cat boost and predict
+a) NYC data files( Brooklyn, Bronx, and Queens) run the models xgboost, random forest, cat boost and predict

 b) Create streamlit app and select the following criteria to predicte price